 In his letter nominating Fine for the award, Kenneth Lutchen, dean of ENG, wrote, “For the first time in our college history, all undergraduates join together in multidisciplinary teams for real-world engineering design problems.
 They practice conceptual design, modeling, and communication skills that are essential to modern engineering practice.
 They interact with real clients from real industries, and make working prototypes of their design solutions using state-of the-art machine shop facilities, 3-D printing, integrated electronics, and sophisticated microprocessor controls.

 “The experience reinforces and extends for our undergraduates the core meaning of what it is to be a societal engineer, by giving them experience in how ideas are converted into real product design that society can benefit from.”

 Fine’s industry contacts come from years in leadership jobs at technology companies such as Schott and Corning.
-He is also the chairman of the fiber optics company Emcore.
+He is also the chairman of fiber optics company Emcore.
 He earned a bachelor’s degree from Amherst College and a PhD from the California Institute of Technology.

-The Gitner Award is conferred by the Office of the Provost and BU’s Center for Teaching & Learning.
+The Gitner Award is conferred by the Office of the Provost and the Center for Teaching & Learning.
 The winner receives $10,000 by developing, using, or adapting technology in ways that enhance BU’s undergraduate learning.

 Boston University moderates comments to facilitate an informed, substantive, civil conversation.
 Abusive, profane, self-promotional, misleading, incoherent or off-topic comments will be rejected.
 Moderators are staffed during regular business hours (EST) and can only accept comments written in English.
 Statistics or facts must include a citation or a link to the citation.